Answers to the Index questions automatically justify to the Top of page.

 3) Note that VoIP services may use only one Time Zone (like Magic Jack*) to indicate the time of the incoming call.
 So, if you are using the DPS3 in the Pacific Time Zone (PST) at 3:00 PM and a call comes in through a VoIP service that only uses Eastern Time (EST), the time may be indicated as 5:00 PM or 6:00 PM depending on daylight savings.
 This will look incorrect for your time of day and also adversely affect any settings you have set for After Hours Mode.

-Return to topThe DPS3 must be connected properly to an analog telephone line source in the LINE port, with an analog telephone connected to the TEL port.
+Return to topThe DPS3 must be connected properly to an analog telephone LINE source in the LINE port, with an analog telephone connected to the TEL port.
 There must be power connected to the DPS3 by the Digitone power adapter supplied with the DPS3.

 Programming : With your